coderefinery/social-coding/content/software-licensing-eu.md

 * **JLA Expected Matches**: `MIT`, `Apache-2.0`, `BSD-3-Clause`
 * **Why**: The filters select licenses granting maximum reuse while requiring only basic copyright attribution (`Incl.
 Copyright`).
 * **User Obligation**: Downstream users must comply with individual external package licenses when fetching, compiling, or running them.
 * **Mixing & Redistribution**: Anyone can freely mix, embed, or redistribute your source code.
-If a user compiles and distributes a combined **binary** that dynamically links to a copyleft shared library (e.g., GPL `.so`), their *distributed binary* must comply with copyleft obligations, but your upstream source repository remains unaffected under your chosen permissive license.
+If a user compiles and distributes a combined **binary** that dynamically links to a copyleft shared library (e.g., GPL `.so`), their *distributed compiled binary* must comply with copyleft obligations, but your upstream source repository remains unaffected under your chosen permissive license.
 :::
 ::::